Do you know that you have an invisible assassin in your aquarium?

 API AMMO-CHIPS Filtration media

-What is ammonia, and where does it come from?
+What are ammonia Levels, and where does it come from?

 Ammonia, NH3, is an invisible chemical that is highly toxic to your fish.
 Unfortunately, it also occurs naturally in every aquarium…